-- There is a tendency amongst some statutory consultees to submit a standard response to all applications.
-It was queried whether it was strictly necessary to consult as a standard procedure, or whether consultation should be based on sitespecific criteria.
-It was also highlighted that some statutory consultees have not been submitting responses until the end of the consultation period, delaying the determination of that application; - Whilst planning conditions may be needed to ensure good development, in some cases too many are being imposed which may contribute to slowing down housing delivery.
-Conditions need to be flexible and only imposed where justified on the merits of that particular application; - There appears to be an occasional lack of effective communication between social landlords and local authority officers which has evolved from enquiries and response delays.
-Social landlords have relayed that developers also experience the same issue; - It is considered that the 3-year life span of a planning permission should be shortened to encourage developers to start construction earlier and improve buildout rates; - Delivery of affordable housing has not been consistent in the District.
-There has been sporadic delivery in previous years in line with fluctuations in the delivery of market housing; - Both the private rent and house sales market in the District are unaffordable for many first-time buyer residents; and - The private rented sector has seen an increase in market rents, for example, a 3-bedroom house can demand a rent of £1,200 per month.
+- Delivery of affordable housing has not been consistent in the District.
+There has been sporadic delivery in previous years in line with fluctuations in the delivery of market housing; - Both the private rent and house sales market in the District are unaffordable for many first-time buyer residents; and - The private rented sector has seen an increase in market rents, for example, a 3bedroom house can demand a rent of £1,300 per month5.
 The Local Housing Allowance rates excludes those on low incomes and reliant on state welfare benefits from entering this market.